 - Southern-Fried Genius: Archie Campbell, "Samuel B. Sternwheeler".

-- Southern Hospitality: "Hey, Grandpa, what's for supper?" gag (Grandpa Jones would then describe a meal in poetic rhyme, often a delicious country-style meal that would be met with cast approval, but sometimes a comically bad entree (met with a "Yuk!").
+- Southern Hospitality: The "Hey, Grandpa, what's for supper?" gag (Grandpa Jones would then describe a meal in poetic rhyme, often a delicious country-style meal that would be met with cast approval, but sometimes a comically bad entree (met with a "Yuk!").
 Jones would be miming cleaning a window when the segment started, but then lean through the "glass" to say his lines.
 On a couple of rare occasions, Grandpa would be booed: once when he said "Ah ain't got nuthin", and another time when he offered "a big fresh roast of good moose meat".

 - Also, Slim Pickens' Bar-B-Q.

 - Spiritual Successor: The Blue Collar Comedy Tour.

 - Sweet Home Alabama: See Deep South.